nojronatron/MobWxCloud/README.md

 This project is under development, with a goal of deploying to Azure by June 2025.

+### Features

+(incomplete list while in early development)

+- Capture current weather conditions from NWS API and convert for MobWx client consumption.
+- Leverage .NET Aspire v9.0 for dev time productivity and debugging.

 ## Releases

 - 0.0.1-SNAPSHOT: Initial version